425-282-1935 office | 425-306-3336 cell

 Agricultural Drainage Program Coordinator

-Liz Stockton joined KCD recently as the new Agricultural Drainage Program Assistant.
-She has over a decade of farming experience that began in the Snoqualmie Valley at Full Circle Farm.
+Liz Stockton joined KCD in 2018 and has over a decade of farming experience that began in the Snoqualmie Valley.
 Since then, she has farmed in several parts of Washington including Thurston, Whatcom, Pierce and Spokane counties.
 Through these experiences, Liz has gained a broad understanding of the challenges for farmers in this region.
 Originally a native of Virginia, Liz spent most of her childhood hiking in the Appalachian Mountains and pleading with her grandfather to let her drive the tractor by herself.
 She graduated from Virginia Commonwealth University with a B.S. in biology with a focus on entomology.

 Mark joined KCD in the spring of 2018 as Outreach Coordinator.
 A transplant from Montana, Mark brings with him a decade of experience in conservation and land-use issues.
 After graduating from the University of Montana, Mark spent several years teaching natural history in and around Glacier National Park.
 He also completed two terms of service as an AmeriCorps Volunteer with the Montana Conservation Corps.
 Most recently, Mark channeled his passion for the outdoors working to engage communities on wildlife and conservation issues while working for the Montana Wildlife Federation.
 When not developing KCD’s outreach program, Mark can be found hiking in the mountains with his wife Tia and their dog River.